REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Geography-Based Analysis

-\smallsec{Local language analysis} (Data subset: images with geo-location metadata and Flickr tags) However, the locale of an image can be misleading, since if all the images taken in a particular country are only by tourists, this would not necessarily encompass the geo-representation one would hope for.
-The right side of Fig.~\ref{fig:yf_maps} shows the percentage of images taken in a country and captioned in something other than the national language(s), as detected by the fastText library~\cite{joulin2016bag, joulin2016fasttext}.
+YFCC100m dataset, we saw an uneven distribution, with few images coming from countries in Africa and Asia.
+However, the locale of an image can be misleading, since if all the images taken in a particular country are only by tourists, this would not necessarily encompass the geo-representation one would hope for.
+Thus, here we combine our geography labels with language annotations.
+Fig.~\ref{fig:yf_lang} shows the percentage of images taken in a country and captioned in something other than the national language(s), as detected by the fastText library~\cite{joulin2016bag, joulin2016fasttext}.
 We use the lower bound of the binomial proportion confidence interval in the figure so that countries with only a few images total which happen to be mostly taken by tourists are not shown to be disproportionately imaged as so.
 Even with this lower bound, we see that many countries that are represented poorly in number are also under-represented by locals.
 To determine the implications in representation based on who is portraying a country, we categorize an image as taken by a local, tourist, or unknown, using a combination of language detected and tag content as an imperfect proxy.
 We then investigate if there are appearance differences in how locals and tourists portray a country by automatically running visual models.
 Although our tool does not find any such notable difference, this kind of analysis can be useful on other datasets where a local's perspective is dramatically different than that of a tourist's.